Quick answer

 Outbound Resources for Deeper Reading

-Can a trust avoid inheritance tax?
+Can a trust reduce your inheritance tax?
 Yes—if used strategically and legally.
-While not all trusts eliminate IHT, certain types like discretionary trusts and trusts for life insurance policies can significantly reduce your tax bill.
+While not all trusts significantly reduce IHT, certain types like discretionary trusts and trusts for life insurance policies can help reduce your tax bill.
 The key is setting up the right structure and understanding how HMRC treats different trusts.

 Trust planning should never be a DIY task.
 One error can cost your family thousands.
 That’s why we’re here to help.
 Book your free consultation or view our fixed-fee pricing today.